GaloisInc/adapt/Ingest/Language.md

 Detailed PROV-TC Syntax Guide
 ==============
 This section provides a detailed grammatical structure for composition of the statement examples above.
+Currently under revision to match the section above.

 Token Set
 -----------